hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/4-security/index.md

         - misuse of resources by unauthorized people
         - failiure may expose data to lose
         - can acces other devices in network remotely

+- weak password
+    - reject them
+    - setup security/password policies for it
+    - eg: abc
+        - too short (not meeting minimum length)
+        - no different types of characters
+        - must not be easily guessed
+            - and this is a simple pattern
+        - no combination of upper+lower case / number / special characters
+    - eg: 1234AAA
+        - has a sequence of characters/numbers
+            - of repeating characters
+        - no combination of upper+lower case / number / special characters